 1. SPROAT LAKE LANDING BEAVER HABITAT

-We affectionately named our papa beaver Fred and we can't remember why?
-Fred and his family of 4 have build an amazing natural habitat within a few metres and in plain view of Drinkwaters Lakeside Lounge Deck.
-The habitat towers over 10 feet high, capable of withstanding the dramatic difference in lake levels between summer and winter.
+We affectionately named our papa beaver Fred and we can't remember why!
+Fred and his family of 4 have build an amazing natural habitat within a few metres and in full view of Drinkwaters Lakeside Deck.
+Their habitat currently towers over 10 feet high, capable of withstanding the dramatic difference in lake levels between summer and winter.
 The best times to see the beavers are early morning or late evening or when a local black bear is in the vicinity causing the clapping of their large tails to warn others of danger.
-We are not aware of any other award-winning 4 star restaurant with a natural beaver habitat.
+Fred is not aware of any other award-winning 4 star restaurant with a natural beaver habitat.

 2. BEAR WATCHING on the SOMASS RIVER